In a bid to avoid wastage many of us eat certain foods which are beyond their best before date.

 The argument for freezing formula states that although the taste and texture may be impacted, frozen formula is safe to consume, and the loss in nutrients is not significant provided you aren’t regularly giving your baby frozen formula.

-So the decision about freezing baby formula will ultimately come down to what you are comfortable with.
+So the decision will ultimately come down to what you are comfortable with.

 How Long Is A Warmed Form Bottle Good For?

 Babies don’t necessarily need to be given warm milk, so warming up a bottle is down to the personal preference of the parents and what your baby prefers or accepts.

 But if you do warm your child’s bottle before each feed, you should give the milk to them within one hour of preparation, and discard any leftover milk after two hours.